GaloisInc/VERSE-OpenSUT/components/logging/README.md

 to Ardupilot SITL's SERIAL2 port (by default, TCP port 5762), reads MAVLink messages from that socket, and writes the messages in textual format to stdout.

+## Requirements

+1. The logging component shall connect to the secondary autopilot telemetry port and record some or all telemetry values to disk.
+   1.1 The logging component shall read MAVlink messages from a socket
+2. Logs shall be saved in text format, with a timestamp on each line.
+   2.1.
+Logs may be printed to stdout for debugging purposes.
+3. Logs shall be encrypted by storing them on an encrypted filesystem
+4. The key for the encrypted filesystem shall be obtained from the Mission Key Management component
+5. The filesystem shall be initialized on first use.

 ## Building

 The build process involves generating MAVLink protocol headers, which requires